Charles Evans Hughes: Organizing the Baptists

 The busy governor found time to get involved in religious matters.
 A lifelong Northern Baptist, Hughes participated in the creation of the Northern Baptist Convention in May 1907.
 Hughes served the convention as its first president, beginning the task of unifying the thousands of independent Baptist churches across the North into one denomination.
 Previously, northern Baptists had only connected between local churches through mission societies and benevolent causes.
-The Northern Baptist Convention went on to become the historically-important American Baptist Churches USA, which made this aspect of Hughes's life during his governorship a key part of his historical influence.
+The Northern Baptist Convention went on to become the historically important American Baptist Churches USA, which made this aspect of Hughes's life during his governorship a key part of his historical influence.

 Disappointing second term as governor

 However, Hughes's political role was changing.
 He had previously been close with Roosevelt, but relations between Hughes and the president cooled after a dispute over a minor federal appointment.
 Roosevelt chose not to seek re-election in 1908, instead endorsing Secretary of War William Howard Taft as his preferred successor.
 Taft won the Republican presidential nomination and asked Hughes to serve as his running mate, but Hughes declined the offer.
 Hughes also considered retiring from the governorship, but Taft and Roosevelt convinced him to seek a second term.
 Despite having little support among some of the more conservative leaders of the state party, Hughes won re-election in the 1908 election.
 Hughes's second term proved to be less successful than his first.
 His highest priority was a direct primary law, and it repeatedly failed to pass.
 He did obtain increased regulation over telephone and telegraph companies and won passage of the first workers' compensation bill in U.S. history.

+According to historian and journalist Henry F. Pringle, Hughes's sense of civic duty was a poor fit in a party-machine age, leaving "many faithful Republicans" with bitter memories of Hughes's "horrid notions of efficiency in government" that "ruthlessly disregarded necessary rewards for party workers."